-There is a bar/snack area on the ground floor, with friendly English-speaking staff and the access for you to get all fancy and order yourself a gin and tonic (if you so wish).
-Aldin and I grabbed a big box of popcorn and waited for our movie in their lounge area.
+Inside Burg Kino is full of character.
+There is a bar/snack area on the ground floor, with friendly English-speaking staff and access to order alcohol like a gin and tonic if you so wish.

-Once the doors opened and we walked in, we noticed how the movie theater was quite large.
-The room had two levels, with a large screen.
+The Third Man cinema room was quite large, with two seating levels and one large screen.
 The seats, albeit old, were soft and relatively comfortable.
 It brought back memories of my former local movie theater in Connecticut.

-Directed by Carol Reed, The Third Man is a British film set in post-World War II Vienna.
-It’s about an American man Holly Martins going to Vienna to take on a job given by his friend Harry Lime.
-However, once he arrives in Vienna, he is informed his friend is dead, and the entire film becomes a mystery case.
-The locals are not giving Holly all the answers, and Harry’s death becomes suspicious; the more it becomes investigated.
+The Third Man is a British film set in post-World War II Vienna, directed by Carol Reed.
+It’s about an American man named Holly Martins visiting Vienna to take on a job given by his friend Harry Lime.

-It was quite astounding to see Vienna post-war.
-The film, shot in black-and-white did nothing to make the city look as pretty as it is today.
-Within the film, I could see mountains of rubble and dirt and a damaged Stephansdom.
+It was pretty astounding to see Vienna post-war with the film.
+Shot in black-and-white, The Third Man showed mountains of rubble and dirt and a damaged Stephansdom.
 It was shocking and strange to see the destruction at first.
-The city recently voted ‘The Best Quality of Life’ 10 times in a row, use to be in such distress…
+The city recently voted ‘The Best Quality of Life’ 10 times in a row used to be in such distress…

-Interestingly enough, the Viennese actors, who I assume were locals, made my husband laugh.
-The old woman who was bickering and complaining reminded him of something; of the elderly ladies he encounters in his day.
 The main actors – Orsen Welles, Joseph Cotten, and Alida Valli were fantastic.
-They were so intense in capturing the emotions of grief, confusion, and determination to get the answers they need.
+They were so intense in capturing the emotions of grief, confusion, and determination to get the answers they needed.

 Overall, I recommend seeing The Third Man for the following reasons:

-- Have an interest seeing post-WWII Vienna in film
+- If you have an interest in seeing post-WWII Vienna on film

-- Into suave English men in suits and hats
+- You like suave English men in suits and hats

-- Want to kill time and do something in Vienna
+- Want to kill time and do something fun in Vienna

 Have you seen The Third Man?
 I’d be happy to hear your thoughts in the comments below!